Discount ticket for Muddy Boots Pumpkin Patch & Corn Maze in Duvall, WA

 Other Activities

 There are other activities at Muddy Boots, too, and not just the corn maze.
-There is a pumpkin patch where you can pick your own pumpkin that you can carve into a jack-o-lantern for Halloween or use to make pumpkin pies.
+As I alluded to earlier, there is a pumpkin patch where you can pick your own pumpkin that you can carve into a jack-o-lantern for Halloween or use to make pumpkin pies.

 There are also sunflowers!
 You can walk through 8 acres of sunflowers and pick your own sunflowers to take home!